M2Team/NanaBox/ReadMe.md

   there are some limitations from them also applied to NanaBox:
   - NanaBox only supports create UEFI Class 3 or UEFI without CSM or Hyper-V Gen 2 virtual machines.
-  - TPM support for virtual machines created by NanaBox is not available.
   - NanaBox needs elevated privilege via UAC.
   - The automatic switch between Enhanced Session Mode and Basic Session Mode won't be implemented.